Uterine fibroid embolization

 Uterine Artery Embolization is a percutaneous, nonsurgical treatment for uterine leiomyomas (fibroids).
-Fibroids are non-cancerous tumors which may cause very heavy menstrual cycles, a condition called abnormal uterine bleeding.
+Fibroids are non-cancerous tumors which may lead to a condition called abnormal uterine bleeding — causing heavy menstrual cycles.
 Alternatively, large fibroids can press on adjacent organs, such as the bladder and cause pelvic pain.
-During embolization, tiny particles are injected into the artery that supplies blood to the tumor in the uterus until the artery is blocked off (embolized).
+During embolization, tiny particles are injected into the artery that serves as the sole supplier of blood to the tumor in the uterus.
+This is done until the artery is blocked off (embolized).
 Once blocked, the fibroid becomes deprived of oxygen and shrinks in size.

 How do i prepare and how is it performed?

 Eat sensibly the night before.
 Consuming something that’s easy to digest is important because you don’t want to be evacuating your bowels regularly following the procedure due to the use of pain medications.

 Do not eat or drink anything past midnight.
 You will be instructed when to arrive on the morning of the procedure.
 After registering, you’ll be sent to the Special Procedures Area (SPA), where an intravenous (IV) line will be placed in your arm.
 A tube will also be placed into your bladder.

 Fluids, antibiotics and anti-nausea medications will be given prior to your procedure.
 You will then be sent to the Interventional Angiography Suite.

 Here, you will meet doctors (Interventional Radiologists) and nurses/technologist trained in this procedure.
 You will be given sedation for relaxation and pain, but you will be remain conscious during the procedure.